 Material will be accepted at any time and published in the next available issue.

-The Editor is Patrick MacGregor, and the Editorial Panel consists of the State Chapter Representatives on the AGS National Committee.
+The Editor is Hugo Acosta-Martinez, and the Editorial Panel consists of the Executive and State Chapter Representatives on the AGS National Committee.

-The prices quoted are for advertisements supplied in digital form as CD or pdf file.
+The prices quoted are for advertisements supplied in digital form as print resolution (240dpi or more) PDF, JPG or TIFF files.